+Cultures and values

 Our culture and values

-Definition and culture
+Our culture of quality

-At PwC, we define quality service as consistently meeting the expectations of our stakeholders and complying with all applicable standards and policies.
-An important part of our ability to deliver against this quality definition is building a culture across a network of 370,000 people.
+At PwC network, we define quality service as consistently meeting the expectations of our stakeholders and complying with all applicable standards and policies.
+An important part of our ability to deliver against this quality definition is building a culture across a network of 364,000 people.
 This culture of quality emphasises that quality is the responsibility of everyone.
 Continuing to enhance this culture of quality is a significant area of focus for our global and local leadership teams and one which plays a key part in the measurement of their performance.

+Quality management assessment process

+For all our businesses, each PwC firm - as part of the agreement by which they are members of the PwC network - is required to have in place a comprehensive SoQM; to annually complete a SoQM performance assessment; and to communicate the results of these assessments to global leadership.
+These results are then discussed in detail with the leadership of each local firm and if they are not at the level expected, a remediation plan is agreed with local leadership taking personal responsibility for its successful implementation.

+As the services that our network provides change and develop, and the needs and expectations of our stakeholders also change, the PwC network is continually reviewing and updating the scale, scope and operations of our PwC firms' systems of quality management and investing in programmes to enhance the quality of the services that the PwC network provides.